margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the work a friend
 * Grateful for genuine friendships
 * Grateful for all the teachers
-* Gratefulf or the peace of the cousins
+* Grateful for the peace of the cousins
 * Grateful for all the leaves
 * Grateful for nature and the specific types that people take time to know
 * Grateful for our early founders and discoveres who knew nature tpes